 The 5 Components of Reading

-Reading is part of Content (which includes core skills), one of the 6Cs at the heart of the Begin Approach to helping kids thrive in school and life.
-When teaching reading, you’ll want to integrate all five of these components:
+Reading is part of communication and content, two of the 6Cs* that inspire the Begin Approach to helping kids thrive in school and life.
+When kids read, a whole world of learning opens up to them.

 - Phonemic Awareness